 Students will be dining on campus for all meals.
 On-campus dining will be “cafeteria style,” common to college campuses, with a buffet of options that meet the requirements of most diets.

 Can I request a roommate?

 Yes.
-There is a space for you to request a roommate on the Travel Form when sending in your travel information.
+There is a space for you to request a roommate during registration.

 Will there be exercise facilities available?

-Exercise facilities will depend on the location of the seminar.
-Of course, you are welcome to run or workout during your free time, but keep in mind that the seminar days are very full, and you are expected to attend all lectures and activities.
+Indoor exercise facilities are not provided during the seminar.
+Students are welcome to run or workout during free time, but keep in mind that the seminar schedule is very full, and students are expected to attend all talks and activities.

 Will there be any pre-reading assignments?